evojroan/stockdatadownload/readme.md

      npm install playwright
      ```

-2. Run the program
+2. Run the code
-   - Directly run `app.js`, or execute the packaged `dailydownloader.exe`
-   - The program will automatically create the necessary folders and download the data
+   - Directly run `app.js`, and it will automatically create the necessary folders and download the data.

-## Tools used in this program
+## Tools used

 - Node.js
 - Playwright

-## Areas for improvement
+## To be improved

-Currently, the program uses `page.waitForTimeout()` to wait for the web page to load before proceeding to the next step.
-Due to varying internet connection qualities among users, there might be instances where the page has not fully loaded after the wait time, causing the program to not run smoothly.
+- The code uses `page.waitForTimeout()` to wait for the web page to load before proceeding to the next step.
+Due to varying internet connection qualities among users, there might be instances where the page has not fully loaded after the wait time, causing the code to not run smoothly.
 A more robust waiting mechanism in future improvements is considered.

-## Author of this program
+## The author

 Roan